Skip to content

 Widget mode

 Reactive Route can be detached from window.history and used in widget mode, fully embedding into websites without iframes.
-Here, the Solid.js variant from Examples was taken, replacing await router.init(location.href) with this code:
+This page shows two working widgets at once: one built with Solid.js and native reactivity (13.3 KB), and another with Preact and Observable (11.85 KB).
+Both use the corresponding code from Examples, replacing await router.init(location.href) with this code:

 ts